flame-engine/flame/CONTRIBUTING.md

 - Tests should always be updated or added.*
 - Format the Dart code accordingly with `flutter format`.
 - Your code should pass the analyzer checks `flutter analyze`.
-- Start your PR title with a [conventional commit](https://www.conventionalcommits.org) type (`feat:`, `fix:` etc).
+- Start your PR title with a [conventional commit][conventional commits] type (`feat:`, `fix:` etc).

 *When applicable.